 If you have optimized your content using keywords, you know it does much more than bring traffic.

 And if you combine SEO (search engine optimization) and CRO (conversion rate optimization), it will enhance both traffic and conversions.

 While SEO optimizes content for search engines and makes you rank better, CRO will optimize content for users and customers and drive them to take action.

 However, while you are at it, don’t neglect user experience.
 Keyword-stuffed content will drive customers away, and search engines will penalize you too.

-To make it work, you need to work on content quality, keywords, and on-page SEO, and user and usage data.
+You need to work on content quality, keywords, on-page SEO, and user and usage data to make it work.
 They are going to affect Google’s ranking algorithm.